Living aboard Argonaut II: In the Boatyard

 Quick and dirty

 Since I have no mechanical, electrical, or tool using skills, I do the scraping, sanding, and painting.
 We ended up painting just the starboard side green paint, the yellow boot stripe on both sides, and the bottom paint.
 Jerry worked with me part of the time, but also worked on the electrical issues and the rudder.
 I had originally put together a procedure for top-sides painting as well as the bottom paint procedure you see below.
-However, on second thought, there are so many variable that must be considered for our quick and dirty method, I really need to publish a complete hub devoted just to this matter.
+However, on second thought, there are so many variables that must be considered for our quick and dirty method, I really need to publish a complete hub devoted just to this matter.
 Bottom paint is a lot simpler.

 A Bit about Bottom Paint